-The Bond House is adjacent to the Library on the southeastern part of the campus.
+The Bond House, adjacent to the Library on the southeastern part of the campus, has classrooms and faculty offices.

-Yarnall Athletic Center, located on the upper campus, contains a 1,200 seat gymnasium, a health/fitness center, locker rooms, equipment room, training room, classrooms and athletic staff offices, the Center for Health and Wellness, and the Book Store.
+Yarnall Athletic Center, located on the upper campus, contains a 1,200 seat gymnasium, a health/ fitness center, locker rooms, equipment room, training room, athletic staff offices, the Center for Health and Wellness, and the Book Store.

-Mitchell Hall (once the Alfred Mitchell family's summer home) serves as the main administration building and includes the following offices: Office of Institutional Research and Assessment, Bursar/Student Accounts, Human Resources, Facilities, as well as offices for the President, Vice President for Academic Affairs, and the Vice President of Finance and Administration.
-The University of New Haven also has offices on the top levels, and offers evening and weekend courses to students on the Mitchell campus.
+Mitchell Hall (once the Alfred Mitchell family's summer home) serves as the main administration building housing the offices of: the President, Vice President for Academic Affairs/Dean of the College, and the Vice President of Finance and Administration as well as the Office of Institutional Research, Assessment and Compliance, Bursar/Student Accounts, Human Resources, and Facilities.
+The University of New Haven has offices on the top levels and offers evening and weekend courses to students on the Mitchell campus.